MCR-Digital/apprentice-boot-camp-methodologies/README.md

 ## Mentors / Languages

-Two–three mentors required in addition to leads.
+Two-three mentors required in addition to leads.
 These should be able to cover support for the required languages.

 Several exercises (katas and code starters) will need to be ported to required languages.